Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day  05 - Azure Networking/README.md

 ## What is IP (Internet Protocol)?

-IP is a Logical address comprises of ‘4’ octet and each octet is differentiated by dot (.)
+- IP is a Logical address comprises of ‘4’ octet and each octet is differentiated by dot (.)
-IP address is used to provide communication between device over the internet.
+- IP address is a unique logical address that identifies a device on a network (such as the internet or a local network) and enables communication between devices.

 ---